ClementRepository/TerraformforAbsoluteBeginners/Project 6 Bash Script Quick Start/Bash Script.md

 5. Make an if statement with brackets
 6. Write a then statement with a command
 7. Write an else statement with a command
-8. type ```fi``` to finish your bash script
+8. type ```fi``` to finish your bash script (unless it's using a for/while loop, then type ```end```.)
 9. ```chmod +x script.sh``` to give permissions to execute
 10. ```./script.sh``` to execute the script

 ## Exercises
 ### Exercise 1:
 - Create a bash script file in your home directory.
 In that script, ask the user to input their age.
-Using an if/else statement, if they are above the age of 18, make the output say "You are an adult."
-If they are not above 18, make the output "You are not an adult."
+Using an if/else statement, if they are above the age of 18, have the output tell them that they are an adult.
+If they are not above 18, have the output tell the user that they are not an adult.

 ### Exercise 2:
+- Create a bash script file in your home directory.